carpentries/instructor-training/_episodes/02-practice-learning.md

     These are the easiest to correct.
 Example: believing that Vancouver is the capital of British Columbia.
 *   *Broken models*.
 These occur when inaccuracies explain relationships and generate predictions (often successfully!) in an existing mental model.
     These take time to address, demanding that learners reason carefully through examples to see contradictions.
-    Example: believing that motion and acceleration must always be in the same direction, or that seasons are related to the shape of the earth's orbit.
+    Examples: believing that motion and acceleration must always be in the same direction, or that seasons are related to the shape of the earth's orbit.
 *   *Fundamental beliefs*, which are deeply connected to a learner's social identity and are the hardest to change.
 Examples: "the world is only a few thousand years old" or "human beings cannot affect the planet's climate".

-Since The Carpentries workshops are focused on building strong mental models, we are most interested in the middle category of misconceptions.
+"I am not a computational person" may, arguably, also fall into this category of misconception.

+The middle category of misconceptions is the most useful type to watch out for in Carpentries workshops.
-While teaching, we want to expose learners' broken models so that we can help them to deconstruct them and build better ones in their place.
+While teaching, we want to expose learners' broken models so that we can help them begin to deconstruct them and build better ones in their place.

+> ## Anticipating Misconceptions
+>
+> Describe a misconception you have encountered as a teacher or as a learner.
+>
+> This exercise should take about 5 minutes.
+{: .challenge}

 ## Formative Assessment

+## The Importance of Going Slowly

 One key insight from research on cognitive development is that novices, competent practitioners, and experts each need to be taught differently.